City Cast Pittsburgh logo

 Cassatt began studying at the Pennsylvania Academy of the Fine Arts at just 15, but in 1866, she was so piqued by the attitude of male students and teachers (women weren’t even allowed to use live models!) that she decided to study on her own.
 Her mother and family friends accompanied her to Paris where she studied privately with artists and attained a permit to be a “copyist” at the Louvre.
 By 1877, she was invited by Edgar Degas to show her work with the Impressionists, or “Independents,” whose work was “revolutionary conceptual” and the genesis of modern art.

-You can see a historical marker honoring her near Allegheny and Ridge avenues on the North Side, but it's unfortunately not easy to get to.
-I hope it will get relocated to a more accessible location.
+You can see a historical marker honoring her near Allegheny and Ridge avenues on the North Side, but it's unfortunately not very accessible to get to.

 Hey Pittsburgh